 When floating through the liquid, the charge keeps the clarity low, but as soon as the charge is fed, it allows for light to pass through by making the particles form organized lines.

 Micro Blind Systems

 Like traditional blinds, these blinds can roll up to let light in and down to block it out.
-The only difference is that micro blinds are so small that it can’t be seen by the naked eye and it’s placed within the glass.
+The only differences are that micro blinds are so small that they can’t be seen with the naked eye, and they’re placed within the glass.
 These tiny, metal blinds work with an electric charge.
-When applied, it rolls down to restrict light from coming in, although it can’t block it out completely.
+When the charge is applied, the blinds roll down to restrict light from coming in, although they can’t block the light out completely.

 Should I Install Smart Film or Smart Windows?

 If you’re on a tight building budget or already have an amazing home that you just want to improve, you should opt for smart film.
 Smart Film is an add-on adhesive film that can be attached to an existing window.
 It serves the same function as smart windows, but at a lower cost and with less of a hassle than rebuilding existing windows.

 Smart windows, on the other hand, have to be installed traditionally.
 If you want to add true luxury to your home, removing existing windows and installing smart windows is the option you should go with.
 It’s also a practical choice if you’re building a new home.

 Although smart window systems are still developing, they already offer a lot of benefits!
 One bonus of smart windows systems still being in their early stages is that there is room for a ton of new features to be developed.